Note: This file is about 140K in size so may take a few seconds to load,

 the idea of God’s Son basically because of this physical

 idea.
-We therefore need to be very clear about what we
+We therefore need to be very clear about what we mean

-as well as always make clear precisely what we mean when
+as well as always make clear precisely what we mean when we

 use the expression “Son of God” within Muslim hearing.